 |AWS credentials||Amazon Web Services|

-Under the How to\Authentication and Security section, are supporting articles providing overview and implementation steps to configure authentication for those environments, either with an existing or new account you dedicate for that environment.
-For the Azure Run As and Classic Run As account, the topic Update Automation Run As account using PowerShell describes how to update your existing Automation account with the Run As accounts using PowerShell if it was not originally configured with a Run As or Classic Run As account.
+Under the How to\Authentication and security section, are supporting articles providing overview and implementation steps to configure authentication for those environments, either with an existing or new account you dedicate for that environment.
+For the Azure Run As and Classic Run As account, the topic Update Automation Run As account describes how to update your existing Automation account with the Run As accounts from the portal or using PowerShell if it was not originally configured with a Run As or Classic Run As account.
+If you want to create a Run As and a Classic Run As account with a certificate issued by your enterprise certification authority (CA), review this article to learn how to create the accounts using this configuration.

 For the Hybrid Runbook Worker to connect to and register with Microsoft Operations Management Suite (OMS), it must have access to the port number and the URLs described below.
 This is in addition to the ports and URLs required for the Microsoft Monitoring Agent to connect to OMS.
 If you use a proxy server for communication between the agent and the OMS service, you need to ensure that the appropriate resources are accessible.
 If you use a firewall to restrict access to the Internet, you need to configure your firewall to permit access.